 Some of these projects include but are not limited to: Critical Area Stabilization, Diversions, Field Windbreaks, Grassed Waterway, Wastewater and Feedlot Runoff Control, Filter Strips, Sediment Basins, Streambank, Shoreland, and Roadside Protection, Stripcropping, Terraces, Unused Well Sealing, and Forestry Conservation Practices.

 We have funds available!
 If you think you have a project that meets one of these practices, call our office to apply for cost-share funds.

 Spider Lake Association was awarded $25,000 to install practices on 8 separate properties to stop soil erosion and undercutting of the shoreline.
 These practices will prevent shoreline from eroding into the lake and will reduce runoff to protect water quality and shoreline vegetation integrity.
-With the help of this grant, Spider Lake will see a reduction of 7.68 tons/yr of sediment, 7.68 tons/yr of soil and 6.53 lbs/yr of phosphorous from entering the lake.
+With the help of this grant, Spider Lake will see a reduction of 7.68 tons/yr of sediment and 6.53 lbs/yr of phosphorous from entering the lake.

-Hubbard County Master Gardners was awarded $5,000 to provide rain barrels at a reduced price for homeowners to prevent stormwater from running into lakes or storm sewers.
+Hubbard County Master Gardeners was awarded $5,000 to provide rain barrels at a reduced price for homeowners to prevent storm-water from running into lakes or storm sewers.
 65 rain barrels were purchased and will provide rainwater for gardening use and reduce storm water runoff within the county.